If you have any other questions that you can't find the answer to on our website, please e-mail email@example.com or

 Can I visit Moors Valley in a campervan or motorhome?

 Our car park does not have any height restrictions so that coaches and high vehicles are able to access the car park.
 Any vehicle with less than 13 seats is classed as a car for vehicle charges.
 During busy times car park attendants direct vehicles to the most suitable space for their vehicle type and size.
 We have a coach park area for particularly large vehicles.

-Please note, we do not allow people to cook using barbeques or camping stoves in the car park area (risk of forest fire).
-BBQs can be used in our Forest picnic area or Lakeside picnic area only, but they MUST be on a stand at least 30cm off the ground.
+Please note, we do not allow people to cook using barbecues or camping stoves in the car park area (risk of forest fire).
+Non-disposable barbecues can be used in our Forest picnic area or Lakeside picnic area only, but they MUST be at least 20cm off the ground.
+Disposable barbecues are not permitted.

 Can Moors Valley provide memorial features in memory of a lost loved one?

 Yes, we offer a range of memorial options including benches and sculptures.

 Can we camp at Moors Valley?